-Really important step this so please refer to my How To Sterilise Jars page for a full run-down on how to do this.
+This is the most important step in jam making!
+So important I have made a special place all about How To Sterilise Jars page for a full run-down on how to do this.

-Pick over the fruit and remove leaves and stalks (called ‘hulling’ in strawberries), peel, core or de-stone any fruit that requires this.
-It is always much easier to perform these tasts before you get started and always take care to remove all stones from plums and the like.
-One plum stone can cause havock to dentistry.
+Pick over the fruit and remove leaves and stalks (called ‘hulling’ in strawberries), peel, core, or de-stone any fruit that requires this.
+It is always much easier to perform these tasks before you get started and always take care to remove all stones from plums, cherries and the like.
+One cherry stone can cause havoc to dentistry.

-Weigh out the required sugar for your recipe and mix in pectin powder if recipe requires it.
+You can use sugar or honey, maple syrup and other sweeteners for making jam and other preserves.
+Weigh out the required sugar for your recipe and mix in pectin powder if the recipe requires it.
 Set aside ready for use.

 Add the sugar to the fruit and stir well to combine.
-Make sure all the sugar has dissolved before raising temperature to a boil.
+Use low heat here to dissolve the sugar so that it doesn’t burn.
+Make sure all the sugar has dissolved before raising the temperature to a boil.

-Boil the jam for about ten minutes stirring occasionally.
+Boil the jam for anything from 10-20 minutes stirring occasionally.
 The setting point will be reached when the jam gets to a temperature of 105C/220F.